zxteloiv/wikipedia-scripts/README.md

 # wikipedia-scripts
-scripts that process wikipedia data
+Scripts that help process wikipedia data.

+### License

+The Star And Thank Author License(SATA)